 Matilda Dzomeku, a research scientist working for the government of Ghana, was the first student to receive biopharmaceutical training at Aloha Medicinals as part of a program to offer researches hands-on experience in growing medicinal mushrooms.

-Aloha Medicinals in Carson City has begun a program to provide post-doctoral instruction in biopharmaceutical manufacturing that is attracting students from several different countries.
+Aloha Medicinals in Carson City has begun a biopharmaceutical training program to provide post-doctoral instruction in biopharmaceutical manufacturing that is attracting students from several different countries.

 Chief Scientific Officer Dr. John Holliday said the program was born out of a lack of hands-on educational opportunities for researchers in the growing field of biopharmaceuticals.

 “The value we are offering to these post-doctoral students is they are able to come here and put the theoretical knowledge they learned in the universities into day-to-day practice,”Holliday said.
 “Getting a PhD doesn’t teach you how to make things.
 It just gives you the idea of how a thing can be made.”

 Aloha Medicinals manufactures a variety of compounds from mushrooms that are used in medicines and dietary supplements.